xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_int.md

 7.2 The file selection dialog could not be tested directly with a JUnit test because it used a system dialog.
 Instead, a helper class was created to allow the file selection action to be run with a file passed in as an argument.

+7.3 During test of #10525, issues with running the tests on the build server caused delays. [[2.4]](#2.4) is raised to follow up with those remaining issues.
+Issue #10525 will be promoted with the unit tests disabled on the server build.

+7.4 Manual acceptance test procedure

+To run the unit test suite manually:

+7.4.1 Download and install the 10525 engineering build (developer version).
+7.4.2 Check out the 10525 promotion branches in both the `bridgepoint` and `bptest` repositories.
+7.4.3 Build BridgePoint.
+7.4.4 In "Run Configurations" select "Core Test - Consistency" (or the OSX version if this test is run on MacOS).
+7.4.5 In the "Test Class" section type "org.xtuml.bp.core.test.deployments.DeploymentTestFull".
+Click run.
+7.4.6 Verify that the tests run with no errors.

 ### 8. User Documentation